Dental Bridges in Dumfries, VA & Washington DC

 Dental bridges are a safe and effective treatment option for patients who have lost a tooth or teeth, or for patients who have a gap that is causing other teeth to loosen.
 Unlike dental implants, which require surgical placement of titanium posts and can take several months to complete, dental bridges are held in place by the existing teeth on either side of the gap and require far less treatment time.
 There are several types of dental bridges, including implant-supported bridges, Maryland, cantilever, and traditional.

 At Dental Serenity™, we offer a comprehensive range of dental procedures, from common treatments like fillings or root canal therapy, cosmetic treatments like veneers or teeth whitening, emergency care, and restorative procedures like dental implants and dental bridges.
 To ensure you are comfortable and have as enjoyable an experience as possible, we also offer sedation dentistry so you can remain calm and receive the care you need.
-If you are interested in learning more about the quality services we offer, or if you would like to schedule a consultation for dental bridges, contact our office at 703-445-9600, stop by our clinic located at 17181 Wayside Dr., Dumfries, Virginia, or schedule an appointment online.
+If you are interested in learning more about the quality services we offer, or if you would like to schedule a consultation for dental bridges, contact our office today.

 Procedural Steps of Dental Bridges